Electron temperature relations and the direct N, O, Ne, S and Ar abundances of 49959 star-forming galaxies in DESI Data Release 2: Results and discussion

 \subsection{Elemental abundances}

 In this section we present our total abundance measurements of N, O, Ne, S and Ar.
 Throughout this section we only present the abundances of galaxies where the $\rm log(X/H)^{84}- log(X/H)^{16}<0.6 ~dex$.
+Additionally, at $\rm 12+log(O/H) < 7.69~ dex$ we only report abundances where there is a constraint on the electron temperature from the [\textsc{Oiii}]$\lambda$4363 or [\textsc{Siii}]$\lambda$6312 auroral lines.
 See Table \ref{tab:sample_numbers} for a summary of the number of abundance measurements of each element.